HSD Community Health FAQs

 Can the district guarantee protection from COVID-19?

 No. Please understand that no school district can offer 100% protection from exposure to COVID-19.
 The CDC recommended mitigation techniques have been implemented in buildings and buses.
-Employees will continue to practice and preach the keys to the Help Hazelwood Get Healthy campaign – wear a mask, wash your hands, practice social distancing - as well as COVID-19 vaccine education.

 What safety protocols are in place?

-Buildings and buses will be disinfected with hospital-grade electrostatic spray units daily/nightly.
-Also, alcohol-based hand sanitizing stations have been placed in buildings, classrooms, and school buses.
+Buildings and buses are disinfected with hospital-grade electrostatic spray units daily/nightly.
+Also, alcohol-based hand sanitizing stations have been placed in buildings, classrooms, and on school buses.
 Each building also has social distancing signage and specific hallway/bathroom procedures.
 Employees and substitute teachers are required to complete a Daily Health Screen form on the district’s website before entering any HSD building.
 Additionally, Parents are asked to monitor their student for symptoms each day before sending their student to school.